Guidance – submissions

 We are a speculative fiction publisher.
 Interpret that as you will when deciding what to submit, but bear in mind that we are unlikely to publish fiction without a speculative element (science fiction, fantasy or horror).
 We pay for fiction.

-Short fiction guidelines: We want speculative fiction only (SFF) for publication online in our Wyld Flash series (up to 1,200 words).
-For short fiction we pay £0.01 per word for print and digital rights (to a maximum of £75) with a 180 day exclusivity period (half rate for reprints and no exclusivity).
+For fiction we pay £0.01 per word for print and digital rights (to a maximum of £100) with a 180 day exclusivity period (half rate for reprints and no exclusivity).
 Submit to contact@wyldblood.com and please follow our guidelines.
-Subject line: SUBMISSION – flash – story name – your surname.
+Subject line: SUB – story name – your surname.
 Always add a cover note in your email (from you, not your pseudonym) which includes a word count, contact details and a short third-person bio.
 We like to keep things informal – first names are great.
 Send your story as an email attachment (docx preferred.
 Please no RTF – and definitely not PDF). simultaneous submissions are fine but no multiples (ie only one story at a time – doesn’t apply to drabbles or other very short flash).
 Reprints only by invitation.
 We always acknowledge submissions within a day or so of receiving them – if you don’t get an email from us, please query.
 On format, so long as you use a reasonable font we’ll be happy, though we like Standard Manuscript Format, (Shunn – modern or classic).
+Contact details on the manuscript, please.
 You don’t need to send us your full mailing address, though.
 We don’t knowingly accept AI content and will exclude permanently anyone who tries to sneak some in.

 The best way to find out what we like is to buy an issue or read some of our Wyld Flash – or you can download a free sampler PDF.